-In addition to our dedicated servers, we also offer products on our cloud platform Storm on Demand.
+In addition to our VPS servers and dedicated server line, we also offer some awesome products on our cloud platform!
 More information about the differences can be found here on our knowledge base in our Comparison article.

 Working in a virtualized environment such as Storm on Demand does indeed give you a significant amount of control over your server, but you can now take that one step further: we have introduced an exciting new feature that allows you to create your very own Private VPS Parent.